Earthquake News

 Sunday’s Pōrangahau earthquake

-Later, that Sunday evening we received over 2,000 felt reports for a M4.8 Pōrangahau earthquake, and so far, we have recorded 27 earthquakes in the area following this.
-The largest a M3.7 on Tuesday 8 October.
+Later that Sunday evening we received over 2,000 felt reports for a M4.8 Pōrangahau earthquake.
+So far, we have recorded 27 earthquakes in the area following this event, the largest being a M3.7 on Tuesday 8 October.

 Felt reports received (left) and Shaking Layers Map (right) from the M4.8 Pōrangahau earthquake.